DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/30-Processing-External-Blacklists/55-Checking-File-Size.md

 *  List Was An Empty File After Download.
-Thu Mar  7 00:20:24 MST 2024
+Fri Mar  8 00:20:21 MST 2024
 *  List Was An Empty File After Download.
+Fri Mar  8 00:20:21 MST 2024
-Thu Mar  7 00:20:24 MST 2024
+*  List Was An Empty File After Download.
+Fri Mar  8 00:20:22 MST 2024